vectordotdev/timber-ruby/README.md

    If you opt to stop using Timber, your old `Logger` can be swapped in seamlessly.
 3. Where you send your logs is entirely up to you, but we hope you'll check out [timber.io](https://timber.io).
-We've built a beautiful, modern, and fast console specifically for strutured data we're capturing.
+We've built a beautiful, modern, and fast console specifically for the strutured data we're capturing.

 ## Why Timber?